Grants and Sponsorships

 Is your business keen to access grants funding?

+Generally the government doesn’t offer funding just to start a business.
+Instead, try searching for activities such as research and development, trade, indigenous business, innovation or employment.
+There’s also assistance available for businesses in the form of networking, mentoring, training and education, loans, disaster relief and much more.
 It is important to be aware that the private sector will not be eligible for the majority of grants that are available.
 There are a few exceptions, but where businesses can apply it usually is for capacity building projects to benefit a collective of business or industry or to grow economic development outcomes such as job creation or innovation.
 If your business needs assistance, please call to discuss or seek support through our Business website:

 Council Funded Grants - Dollar for Dollar